Benign metastasising leiomyomas are a rare metastatic phenomenon that is observed when a pelvic leiomyoma is present.

 Women who have undergone hysterectomy for leiomyomas are most commonly affected.

 Patients are usually asymptomatic at presentation.
 A history of a hysterectomy for uterine leiomyoma may be indicative.
-Occasioanlly symptoms of chest pain, shortness of breath, and cough may be present.
+Occasionally symptoms of chest pain, shortness of breath, and cough may be present.

 The condition is characterized by multiple well-differentiated leiomyomas at sites distant from the uterus.
 The lesions are histologically identical to their uterine counterparts.
 It is generally considered that the lesions are a result of haematogenous metastases from benign tumours although some support the hypothesis of multiple independent foci of smooth muscle proliferation.